rvce-wic-insidercircle/Code-with-Coffee/README.md

 ---

 ## 🔍 What to Expect
-- 💡 Live walkthroughs of easy to medium-level problems
+- 💡 Live walkthroughs of coding problems
 - 🧪 Debugging and optimization practice
 - 🎲 Coding games, quizzes, and interactive sessions
 - 💬 Peer discussions and interview tips, and expert talks